-- 3.1 All application materials for licensure, accompanied by the non-refundable application fee, shall be submitted to the Board office. - 3.2 A quorum of the Board as required by Ark.
-Code Ann. §17-100-203 shall deliberate on each application for licensure.
-Action on the application shall require a majority vote of the members present.
+- 3.1 All application materials for licensure, accompanied by the non-refundable application fee, shall be submitted to the Board office. - 3.2 To expedite the licensure process, the Board delegates to its Director the authority to issue licenses to applicants who meet the requirements of the Board's statutes and rules.
+When necessary, the Director may refer certain applications to the Board for decision.